Missouri supplemental route: Signage

 Supplemental routes are signed by black letters on a white background with a black border.
-Rarely, the shields will be marked with banners such as EAST, WEST, or END.
+Rarely, the markers will be marked with auxiliary plates such as a cardinal direction or end plate.
 There are no business or bypass routes for the roads; however, seven examples exist of spur routes: Spur Route N in Cedar County, Spur Route C in Gentry County, Spur Route C (to Union Covered Bridge State Historic Site) in Monroe County, Spur Route K (into East Lynne) in Cass County, Spur Route J (to Sigsbee) in Shelby County, Spur Route V in Butler County, and Spur Route Y in Montgomery County.
 Then, one connector route: Connector Route M in Jefferson County.

-It is erroneously believed that due to these roads being designated by letters rather than numbers and their existing in more than one county that these roads are county roads, not state highways, with some businesses and residences located on these roads saying their address is "County Road ...".
+It is erroneously believed that because these roads are designated by letters rather than numbers and they exist in more than one county that these roads are county roads, not state highways, with some businesses and residences located on these roads saying their address is "County Road …".
 This may have also arisen from the signage used prior to the early 1960s, where the letter was painted black against a white background, with the words "STATE ROAD" above the letter and the county name (in all capital letters) below the letter, or from the use of letters representing county trunk routes in Wisconsin.